 No one can know what another person thinks, whether it is about personal life or profession.
-A company can never know about the values and capabilities of the employees.
-So, while hiring your candidates, you must focus on the honesty and skilled employees have and what the company is searching for to improve and grow better.
+A company can never know about the values and capabilities of its employees.
+So, while hiring your candidates, you must focus on the honesty and skills employees have and what the company is searching for to improve and grow better.

 As we all know, honesty is the best policy.
 Likewise, an honest environment can make employees feel more motivated and trustful toward their work and the company.
 The way managers supervise their employees can make them anxious or doubtful about the company’s work environment.

 Establishing an honest and valuable culture leads to better employee performance and engagement.
-An ethical environment means the company is not blaming or penalizing employees for taking chances or driving errors because of threats employees lead to hiding things and never coming forward to take any risks or ownership for any tasks.
+An ethical environment means the company is not blaming or penalizing employees for taking chances or driving errors because of threats.
+Employees lead to hiding things and never coming forward to take any risks or ownership of any tasks.
 Therefore, creating an ethical culture helps organizations build more trust and engagement among employees.

 Examples of Unethical Behavior in the Workplace